 8. Migrate the CRM Data

-After iterating on several test data migration rounds, it is finally time to migrate the whole data from the legacy CRM, or a range of solutions, into a new one.
-You are sure to find this step the most pleasing as it involves pressing a button “Migrate” and waiting for a “Successfully Migrated!” dialog to appear.
+After iterating on several test data migration rounds, it is finally time to migrate all the data from the previous CRM, or a range of solutions, into a new one.
+You are sure to find this step the most pleasing as it involves pressing the button “Migrate” and waiting for a “Successfully Migrated!” dialog to appear.

 Of course, there might be some issues during the final migration.
 Mainly when you work with many disparate systems that might not function well at the time of import.
 Therefore, a team of CRM developers will be essential during the entire process.